r0elcompute/Front-end-dev-projects/Front-end/02-Basic-HTML-website/README.md

 #Basic HTML website

 This is a pretty basic HTML only webpage that is actually a portfolio, I am going to style it later on.
-Here is the preview link heosted on netlify [here](https://01basicsite.netlify.app/)
+Here is the preview link hosted on netlify [here](https://01basicsite.netlify.app/)